tkufi/Turku-Marketing/README.md

 This repository will contain all the material for branding and marketing within Turku, Finland -community on Roblox.

+All agency's logos, branding guidelines and assets can be found under [``/agencies/``](https://github.com/tkufi/Turku-Marketing/tree/main/agencies)

-Group Icons can be found under "./dept_icons/"
+All Tkurbx logos, branding guidelines and public assets can be found under [``/group/``](https://github.com/tkufi/Turku-Marketing/tree/main/group)

-Group Branding can be found under "./branding/"
+Asset Icons used in Tkurbx experiences can be found under [``/asset_icons``](https://github.com/tkufi/Turku-Marketing/tree/main/asset_icons)

-Game & Group Advertisements can be found under "./advertisements/"
+Game & Group Advertisements can be found under [``/advertisements/``](https://github.com/tkufi/Turku-Marketing/tree/main/advertisements)